The People Birding to Make a Difference

 Our mission is to engage all Northern Virginia communities in enjoying, conserving, and restoring nature for the benefit of birds, other wildlife, and people.
 We advance our mission through educational programs, citizen science, conservation initiatives, and advocacy initiatives.
 We envision a world where people, wildlife, and their habitats thrive.

-Photo: Yellow-throated Warbler, Matt Felperin
+Photo: Magnolia Warbler, Matt Felperin

 News